Baymurat785/chat-mood/README.md

     concepts from the web stack into Swift-like patterns to better grasp the logic.

-    -Still, I have a lot more to explore and improve!
+    - Still, I have a lot more to explore and improve!

 ## Challenges Overcome